Sebohe/makerdao_presentaion/script.md

 Some use cases for the dai can include the following.
 A person can buy some dai at the market.
 Now that person doesn't need to worry about the price volatility of crypto coins knowing very well that his dai is backed by an equivalent dollars worth of collateral.
 This other person can benefit from the stability of the dai with out opening a CDP.
 Another use case is create a CDP, take out some dai, and then use the dai to buy more ether.
 This is essentially a decentralized version of margin trading.
 If the price of ether goes up, you can sell it for some dai and close the CDP at a profit.

  Slide 8 (risks)
 What are some of the risks of the system?
 The main risk of the system is a complete crash of the collateral, ether.
 This would cause the whole system to be under collateralized.
 At this point a vote is called for a global settlement.
 When the global settlement is triggered, the system freezes.
 Then payments are sent out.
 If you own 100dai then you will be payed with 100usd worth of ether.
+Another risk is if there is an unknown bug in the code.

 In the future, it is expect that by this summer.
 Dai is going to be backed by several collaterals, making it a multi collateral stable coin